-Is always possible to succeed?
+Is it always possible to succeed?
 What happens when we fail?

-The Bhagavad – Gita states that a Yogi is a person for which success and failure are the equal.
+The Bhagavad – Gita states that a Yogi is a person for whom success and failure are equal.

 The western approach is to acquire knowledge in order to succeed and rule the world; to ensure that we are strong and successful.
 We are bound outward.
 But the yogi knows he cannot control the world.
 The world is wide and unpredictable, impossible to control.

 Instead of controlling the world, the yogi learns to control himself.
-The ideal is not a success, but rather an equanimity.
+The ideal is not a success, but rather on our path we seek equanimity in yoga and in life.
 What is equanimity?